What is the Difference Between Subleasing and Reletting?

 The difference between sublet and sublease focused on who is responsible for the rent money and care of the unit.

-- A sublease means someone else pays the tenant rent, but the tenant is still responsible for the rent and damages to the unit
+- A "sublease" or "sublet" means someone else pays the rent, but the original tenant is still responsible for the rent and damages to the unit

 Reletting and subleasing refer to different methods of renting out a property to a tenant.
-While they both involve a third party entering into a lease originally signed between the landlord and the initial tenant, they are vastly different types of arrangements.
-Often, lease agreements explain whether the tenant may sublease the property and whether it may be relet to another renter, so understanding these terms can help prevent confusion and legal problems later.
+While they both involve a third party entering into a lease originally signed between the landlord and the initial tenant, they are different types of arrangements.
+Often, lease agreements explain whether the tenant may sublease the property and whether it may be relet or assign the lease to another renter, so understanding these terms can help prevent confusion and legal problems later.

 See FindLaw's Landlord Tenant Law section for more related articles and resources.